Rational1ty/mirror-encrypt/README.md

   - The field will be saved as a `.txt` file in `assets/user/`
   - Don't worry about creating the file first; the file will be created for you if it doesn't already exist
   - You can enter the name of a file that already exists to replace it

----

-## How to install Java

-In order to run a Java program, you must first install Java on your computer.
-If Java is already installed on this device, then you should be ready to go.
-Otherwise, you'll need to follow these steps in order to download and install Java.
-If you're not sure whether you have Java installed or not, follow the brief steps below.

-### Checking if Java is already installed
-1. Open the windows search bar (bottom left on the desktop) and search for "java".
-2. If the first result is `java`, then Java is already installed.
-Otherwise, you will need to install Java before you can run any Java programs.